umerhasan17/neural-net-backtester/youtube/Problem.md

 * There could be some positive, neutral and negative queries generated looking for specific data and amalgamating this using a weighting.
 * Use a text classifier to judge the relevance of the video based on the video title, tags and description.

-## Part 3 - Video Understanding
+## Part 3 - Video to Signal

 * Get the auto generated YouTube subtitles for the specific video and analyse text using a text classifier.
 * This will output a sentiment score for the specific video about a specific brand and should then be weighted using the relevance score.
+* Convert product review to sales: estimate number of products sold.
+A starting point would be to compare to previous products and their volumes sold.
+In the absence of previous products, look at similarly sized firms in the industry.
+The model would need to take into account the current and future economic climate.
+Include error bars for sales figures.
+Correct the figures if and when sales reports emerge.
+* Convert sales to revenue and profit margins: this needs to take into account the importance of the product within the company.
+The revenue is the average price * number of sales.
+This should be converted into gross profit.
+What percentage of the total profit is due to the specific product?
+* Convert profit margings to EPS and changes in stock price.
+The change in profit should be correlated to the change in stock price assuming the P/E ratio stays the same throughout.
+After a given margin of safety a signal should be outputted by the model for the specific financial instrument in question.

 ## Future Development